 - Become familiar with current astrophysical theories and observations of basic systems such as planets, stars, interstellar gas, galaxies, and structure of the Universe (cosmology).
 Learn to apply physical principles and mathematical techniques learned previously in required courses to understand the natural laws governing these systems.
 Use simple scientific computing methods to analyze and physically interpret numerical models of astronomical systems.

 - Learn how to read and critically evaluate scientific literature.
-Students should be able to grasp the main points, scientific goals, and research methods used in an article and should be able to discern whether the article supports or conflicts with material presented elsewhere.
+Grasp the main points, scientific goals, and research methods used in an article and discern whether the article supports or conflicts with material presented elsewhere.

 - Learn the basics of oral and written scientific communication.
 Written coursework will be assessed on the basis of clear writing, appropriate level of detail in reporting calculations, and computations and appropriate bibliographic references and citations as well as on scientific accuracy.
 Learn to give clear and accurate short oral presentations with appropriate supporting materials.